htrajan/ht-drawsteel/Bestiary/Bugbear Commander.md

 | Keywords: Attack, Melee | Type: Maneuver                                                     |
 | Distance: Melee 1       | Target: 1 creature or object [[Grabbed\|grabbed]] by the commander |

-**LEVEL 2 SUPPORT**

-*Bugbear, Goblin, Humanoid*
+Effect: Vertical push 4; ally targets don't take damage from being force moved.

 **Catcher (Free Triggered Action)**

-Keywords: — Distance: Melee 1 Target: 1 size 1 creature or object Trigger: The target is force moved into a square adjacent to the commander. - Effect: The target is [[Grabbed|grabbed]] by the commander.
+Keywords: - Distance: Melee 1 Target: 1 size 1 creature or object Trigger: The target is force moved into a square adjacent to the commander.
+Effect: The target is [[Grabbed|grabbed]] by the commander.

-**The Commander’s Watching**
+**The Commander's Watching**

 While an ally has line of effect to the commander, the ally can end one condition afflicting them at the start of their turn.